Crypto art isn’t as absurd as it seems

 Is crypto art really that different?

-If you look at the reasons people buy art, only one of them – buying art for your home – has to do with the physical work.
+If you look at the reasons people buy art, only one of them–buying art for your home–has to do with the physical work.

 Every other reason for buying art that I listed could apply to crypto art.